Alvtron/Matbit/README.md

 # Matbit

-Android App created by Thomas Angeland, student at Østfold University College, Norway.
-Connected to Google Firebase.
+This is an Android app created by Thomas Angeland.
+This was a project assignment for the course ITF21013 Android-programmering at Østfold University College, Norway.

+This app is connected to Google Firebase.